johnkerl/miller/go/src/miller/lib/README.md

     * The auto-overflowing math operators `+`, `*`, etc. map ints to ints unless they overflow in which case float is produced.
     * The int-preserving math operators `.+`, `.*`, etc. map ints to ints even if they overflow.
   * See also [here](http://johnkerl.org/miller/doc/reference.html#Arithmetic) for the semantics of Miller arithmetic, which the `Mlrval` class implements.
+* Since a Mlrval can be of type array-of-mlrval or map-string-to-mlrval, a Mlrval is suited for JSON decoding/encoding.

+# Lrec

+`lib.Lrec` is the sequence of key-value pairs which represents a Miller record.
+The key-lookup mechanism is optimized for Miller read/write usage patterns -- please see `lrec.go` for more details.

+It's also an ordered map structure, with string keys and Mlrval values.
+This is used within Mlrval itself.

+# Context

+`lib.Context` supports AWK-like variables such as `FILENAME`, `NF`, `NR`, and so on.